yjh0410/MAE/README.md

 # MAE
 **PyTorch implementation of Masked AutoEncoder**

-Due to limited resources, I only test my randomly designed `ViT-Nano` on the `CIFAR10` dataset.
+Due to limited resources, I only test my randomly designed `ViT-Tiny` on the `CIFAR10` dataset.
 It is not my goal to reproduce MAE perfectly, but my implementation is aligned with the official MAE as much as possible so that users can learn `MAE` quickly and accurately.

 ## 1. Pretrain
 We have kindly provided the bash script `train_pretrain.sh` file for pretraining.
 You can modify some hyperparameters in the script file according to your own needs.